You can’t make a card without cardstock! Here’s how I store mine in my craft room.

 I have sections for Watercolour paper, Tim Holtz’s Watercolour paper, Bazzill Marshmallow cardstock, Bristol Cardstock, Gina K Kraft, etc. Every so often, I have a cutting session and refill the box.
 This makes my crafting sessions so much easier, especially when finishing and getting that piece of art onto a card base.

-These sorts of strips are also super handy to use as ‘handles’ for embossing die cut or chipboard elements – simply adhere the element to one end with temporary adhesive.
+The leftover strips are also super handy to use as ‘handles’ for embossing die cut or chipboard elements – simply adhere the element to one end with temporary adhesive.
 Hold the handle from the other end so you don’t burn your fingers with the heat gun, or get unsightly marks/dents from the tweezers.

 Coloured & Specialty Cardstock